ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 14.md

 ---

-### Step 4: Enforce max 10 tags for collaborations (tech+category only)
+### Step 4: Enforce per‑facet caps for collaborations (tech + category only)
 **Goal:** Limit total selected tags to at most 10 across technology and category for collaborations (project types are not counted).

 **What we are doing:** Same cap as projects, but project types (like personal, open source) don't count.

 **Technical details:**
-- Server validation: add `.superRefine` to `createCollabSchema` to enforce `techTagIds.length + categoryTagIds.length ≤ 10`.
+- Server validation: add `.superRefine` to `createCollabSchema` to enforce per‑facet caps (Technology ≤ 5; Category ≤ 3).
+Project types are not counted.
-- UI guardrails: show a live counter; disable chips once the 10 limit is reached; allow deselection.
+- UI guardrails: show live per‑facet counters; disable chips once the facet cap is reached; allow deselection.

 **Files:**
 - Change: `web/app/collaborations/schema.ts`